-Im a media sociologist, interested in the organizations and structures of the digital media ecology, and how the structural changes involved affect society.
-My main field of research has been the sociology of unregulated file sharing, but Ive gradually moved more towards social networking sites, social sharing, and the escalating "platformization"/"appification" of the Web.
+As a media sociologist, interested in the organizations and structures of the digital media ecology, and how the structural changes involved affect society, my main field of research has been the sociology of unregulated file sharing, but I have gradually moved more towards social networking sites, social sharing, and the escalating "platformization"/"appification" of the Web.

 Along with a group of researchers in two corporate intelligence companies (Retriever and M-Brain) Im working on a research project, co-funded by the Bank of Sweden Tercentenary Foundation and the Swedish Internet Fund, called "What makes a political statement successful?
 Conditions for user-driven communication."
 We examine the conditions in which political communication gets mediated through social media and then remediated.
 Our research focuses on the specific factors that come into play when political tweets are shared, as well as seizing upon the types of social media-circulated content that gets referred to by traditional news media - and finally, not least, the representations thus created, of "social media" as a phenomenon.

 In another, parallel project, Im working on a qualitatively oriented (interview-based) study of the Public Service Broadcasting remit in an era of personalized ("non-linear") broadcasting deliveries and (seemingly) growing ideological pressures to "adapt" to platform- and/or network logics.

 New book: The Pirate Bay, ten years on...

 Late 2013 saw the publication of my new book: Online File Sharing: Innovations in Media Consumption(Routledge, September 2013, Comedia series) by Jonas Andersson Schwarz.
 This book summarizes the role that The Pirate Bay has played during the last decade, but also connects the history of this infamous site with the emergence of legal services such as Spotify.